Tapper (video game): Ports

 Tapper was ported to the Apple II, Atari 8-bit computers, Atari 5200, Atari 2600, BBC Micro, ColecoVision, Commodore 64, MSX, ZX Spectrum, IBM PC, and Amstrad CPC.
 Most of the home versions of Tapper featured the Mountain Dew logo, while the ZX Spectrum and Amstrad CPC versions had the Pepsi logo, but they retained the bartender character of the original arcade game instead of the soda jerk in Root Beer Tapper.

 The ColecoVision version was released in 1984.

 The Root Beer Tapper version also appears on the Midway Legacy Edition Arcade1Up cabinet.

-A version for Commodore Amiga has been released in 2023.
+An unofficial port for Commodore Amiga has been released in 2023.

 Reception

 In Japan, Game Machine listed Tapper as the most successful table arcade unit of March 1984, tied with 10-Yard Fight and Vs. Tennis.

 Compute!'s Gazette called the Commodore 64 version of Tapper "one of the most addictive games we've seen lately ... not only fun to play, but also immensely challenging, graphically entertaining, and full of action".
 The magazine stated that "it's a very well-designed strategy game", and concluded that it was "near the top in entertainment value".
 Sinclair User gave the game a SU Classic award.